Tips for Success

 Commit to a study schedule.

-The best way to meet goals for each course is to plan ahead.
+The best way to meet goals for each class is to plan ahead.

 Understand assignments and write them down.

-Keep course work in one place to avoid forgetting assignments.
+Keep class work in one place to avoid forgetting assignments.

 Determine peak concentration times.